kqarlos/fitness-tracker/README.md

 ## Getting Started

-1. Clone repository
+1. Clone repository.
+2. Check in routes/api-routes and comment in block of code if you want the database to be prepopulated with dummy values
-2. npm install
+3. npm install
-3. node server.js
+4. node server.js

 Running seeders/seed.js is optional to have a prepopulated database.